useElven/core/README.md

 ## useElven core

 Please be aware that the tools are still in the development phase.
-You can use it, but versions below 1.0.0 will still have breaking changes.
+You can use them, but versions below 1.0.0 will still have breaking changes.

 ### Docs